-- How can specific organizational procedures (administration processes, self-service functions for users etc.) optimally be modelled?
+- How can specific organisational procedures (administration processes, self-service functions for users etc.) be modelled optimally?

-Although these questions are similar in each organization, their answers are always different and depend on the specific requirements and structures of the respective organization.
+Although these questions are similar in each organisation, their answers are always different and depend on the specific requirements and structures of the respective organisation.
 That is why proprietary standard software is often an unsatisfactory solution.

 Modules for more flexibility